dalalayan1/react-sample-app/README.md

 # react-sample-app
-A sample app to show working of react with webpack
+A sample app to show working of react with webpack.</br>
+Has support for both sass & less.

 ## commands to run the app